You don’t need to own a yard or a deck to plant your own flowers. All you need is some sunlight, a planter and soil.

 Fill the planter with soil, ¾ up.

 Now, you can start planting.
 Start with the center.
-If you have a tall flower/plant, like for example, geraniums, place them in the center.
+If you have a tall flower or plant, like geraniums, place them in the center.

-All you need to do is simply move aside some of the soil, remove the plant from its pot by gently squeezing and tugging it off, and then place the plant into the soil.
+All you need to do is simply move aside some of the soil, remove the plant from its pot by gently squeezing and tugging at it with one hand, while holding the actual plant with the other, and then place it into the soil.
 Press down and cover with a bit more soil.
 It’s that simple.

 Move over to the corners.
 You want to use a flower that will grow climbing and spilling out of the pot.
 These are usually labeled as “climbers” or “vines.”
 I started here with a flower called Minifamous Compact Calibrachoa which looks like a mini petunia but really isn’t a petunia at all.
 These will grow tumbling down the corners of the planter giving it a beautiful and colorful effect.
 Any vine will look pretty as well, even if without blooms.